vhaghani26/epigenerate/L-Drive/README.md

 Congratulations!
 You've finally connected to the mystical L-Drive!

-## Transferring files directly from SLIMS onto the L Drive
+## Transferring Files Directly from SLIMS to the L Drive

 1. Connect to ethernet
 2. Connect to L-Drive